What is sales enablement?

 Word spread as sales analysts were joined by tech analysts at firms like Forrester | SiriusDecisions, Gartner, IDC and Aragon Research.
 In 2013, the Sales Enablement Society was born, officially establishing sales enablement as a profession.

-• Laying the groundwork for permanent remote selling
+• Setting distributed teams up for permanent remote and hybrid selling

-• Reducing employee attrition with better onboarding and everboarding practices
+• A focus on employee effectiveness with better onboarding and everboarding practices

 • The unified sales enablement platform approach